steveshogren/hugo-blog/content/post/haskell-state.md

 ```

 We take in the file name and the command to perform, either to clear the file or
 to append a new timestamp.
+While simple, this gets cumbersome in a large
+application.
+Imagine passing a database connection through every single function
+that eventually calls the database.

 Haskell can have implicit parameters that are not defined in the argument list.
-Sometimes this can add legibility, other times it can worsen it.
+Sometimes this can improve legibility, other times it can worsen it.
+To use this
+feature, the function signature must contain the value missing.
+The parameter(s)
+must be the "last" parameter(s) to the function for this to work.

 Here is the same code with **Implicit Parameters**: